Australian Medical Students' Association: AMSA National Convention

-Established in 1960, the AMSA National Convention is the largest student-run conference in the world and brings together 1,000 medical students from across Australia and New Zealand.
-The Convention program consists of four academic days, one sports day including the annual Emergency Medical Challenge and five themed social evenings culminating in the Gala Ball.
+AMSA National Convention is the largest student-run conference in the world and brings together over 800+ medical students from across Australia and New Zealand.
+AMSA National Convention began in 1960 to bring medical students together.
+Convention embodies the core values of AMSA and continues to be the highlight of the Association’s calendar every year.

+National Convention is a five-day event compassing academics, socials, and convention games.
+The Emergency Medical Challenge (EMC) is the largest emergency medicine simulation in the country, and is held at the National Convention.
+The National Convention also features research presentations, poster competitions, debating and sports challenges, and unparalleled networking with the future of the health profession.

 AMSA Global Health Conference

 Originally known as the Developing World Conference, and established in 2005 by members of the Australian Medical Students' Association, the Global Health Conference is a meeting of medical students from around Australia that aims to fulfill the desire of medical students to discuss broader issues relevant to global health.

 The inaugural conference hosted 200 delegates in Sydney, whilst the 2006 conference in Perth saw more than 250 students attend.
 In 2007, Adelaide hosted over 300 delegates at an event that sold out nationwide in less than 12 hours.

 The academic programme is filled with speakers from many disciplines, including workers from Medecins Sans Frontieres, Health Advisors to Non-for-profit organisations, Politicians and many many more; while the social programme allows students to meet like-minded individuals from around the country.

 The Global Health Conference aims to educate and empower medical students with knowledge about global health.

 The next AMSA Global Health Conference will be held in Adelaide in 2024.
 The theme of the event 'Inception' embraces the many layers of complexity we must navigate to make change, and inspires the ability to break through them.